 In Section~\ref{sec:vt1} we demonstrated that robot arms can leverage a haptic display to communicate with human teachers.
 However, this haptic device only had $1$-DoF: the same pressure was rendered along the entire robot arm.
 One degree-of-freedom is sufficient when the robot learner wants to convey whether or not it is uncertain --- but what if the robot needs to communicate more complicated feedback?
 For instance, the robot may want to indicate \textit{what} it is confused about or \textit{how} the human teacher could improve their demonstrations.

 In our final user study we wrap multiple $3$-DoF haptic displays around a Franka Emika robot arm.
 Participants physically teach the robot to perform a mock welding task, and the robot applies multi-dimensional feedback to indicate what aspects of the task the human teacher must emphasize.
-From Section~\ref{sec:p2} we know that the speed and accuracy of humans' perception of $3$-DoF haptic displays depend on the distribution of the degrees of freedom.
-Here we build on these psychophysics results: we use the same haptic design and pressure differences as in Section~\ref{sec:p2}.
-But we also highlight the differences between these studies --- now the human is interacting with a moving robot arm, and the human must interpret the robot's feedback in real-time to actively change their own behavior.

-Overall, our goal is to compare two different feedback distributions shown in Section~\ref{sec:p2} and understand how they impact humans kinesthetically teaching a task to the robot.
+Overall, our goal is to compare the two different feedback distributions shown in Section~\ref{sec:p2} and understand how they impact the human's physical demonstrations.
 Remember that we are wrapping haptic displays along the robot arm.
 One option is to \textit{localize} different signals to different parts of the arm, such that the place where the bags inflate helps indicate and remind users what the robot is uncertain about.
 Our second option is to \textit{distribute} all three signals along the entire arm; here the human perceives the same haptic rendering no matter where they grasp the robot.
 In this user study we explore how human teachers perceive and leverage multiple displays that use both feedback layouts.